andim/easyleed/doc/source/userdoc.rst

 Custom configuration
 --------------------

 Most of the default parameters of the algorithm as well as many UI tweaks are controlled via a config file.
-Copy `easyleed/default-config.py` to `config.py` and edit this file (it takes precedence over the former file) for customization.
+Copy `easyleed/default-config.py` to a file named `easyleedconfig.py` on your PYTHONPATH and edit this file for customization.

 Qt Wrapper
 ----------

-There exist to different python wrappers for the `Qt` library (`PyQt4` and `PySide`).
+There exist two different python wrappers for the `Qt` library (`PyQt4` and `PySide`).
 Both can be used with EasyLEED.
 To select which one to use set the `QT_API` environment variable to either `pyqt` or `pyside`.